 - Chapter 11 – Building Back Better: from theory to practice.

-Users will find “Resilient Post Disaster Recovery through Building Back Better” very useful and practical in planning and implementing disaster recovery projects.
+Users will find “Resilient Post Disaster Recovery through Building Back Better” valuable and practical in planning and implementing disaster recovery projects.

-Disaster-prone countries, especially the Asia and Pacific countries facing climate change risks will find this book helpful in their post-disaster, climate adaptation and mitigation planning and strategies.
+Disaster-prone countries, especially Asia and Pacific countries facing climate change risks, will find this book helpful in their post-disaster, climate adaptation, mitigation planning, and strategies.

-This is a great handbook for governments, non-governments, and private industries alike in post-disaster recovery projects to strengthen and equip local communities during and after disaster recovery projects.
+This handbook is excellent for governments, non-government, and private industries in post-disaster recovery projects to strengthen and equip local communities during and after disaster recovery projects.

-If you’re looking at strengthening and equipping your local communities during and after disaster recovery projects, the “Resilient Post Disaster Recovery through Building Back Better” is one book that you must have.
+Suppose you’re looking at strengthening and equipping your local communities during and after disaster recovery projects.
+In that case, “Resilient Post Disaster Recovery through Building Back Better” is one book you must have.